OWSA: OneWorld South Asia

 The TV Series follows the lives of the students of the fictional university called Karmbhoomi University, also known as KBU, this university’s philosophy is an amalgamation of principles of the Bhagwad Geeta’s Karmyoga Theory and Swami Vivekanand’s teachings on youth and karma wherein focus is on learning work ethics, life skills and innovations.

 The series has six main protagonists who believe in changing the world.
 Ojaswini Gul as Anukriti Singh - A third year student, is the Cultural President of the University and a hard-core feminist.

 Guncha Dwivedi as Kiara Oberoi is the college tomboy, doing her second year study in Psychology (BA).
 She is the master-mind of the group.
 Jasvinder Singh as Kartik Kapoor is the social worker and a natural do-gooder.
-Photo: Ashok Kumar
+Photo: Ashok Kumar/OneWorld South Asia

 The ‘100 million’ campaign will use the power of youth and harness it to empower and support 100 million children who are denied basic rights to freedom, education and healthcare.